kaans/mqtli/docs/Configuration/payload_and_input_types.md

 hex
 ---
-- What it does: Inline hex or file path to hex.
+Inline hex or file path to hex.
 - Fields: content and/or path.

 json
 ----
-- What it does: Inline JSON or file path.
+Inline JSON or file path.
 - Fields: content and/or path.

 yaml
 ----
-- What it does: Inline YAML or file path.
+Inline YAML or file path.
 - Fields: content and/or path.

 base64
 ------
-- What it does: Inline base64 or file path.
+Inline base64 or file path.
 - Fields: content and/or path.

 null
 ----
-- What it does: No content is provided.
+No content is provided.

 Validation
 ----------